 - Earns respect of others through demonstrating competence by personal task performance

 - Inspires others by setting an example of courage, dedication and self-sacrifice

 - Negotiates with colleagues, suppliers and clients (note that this is just about any negotiating, not negotiating effectively)

-Seriously, who are these women?
+Seriously, who are these women answering the research questions?
 They are happy to delegate, but not to offer help to their team.
 Their supervisors say their ideas are great, but they don’t negotiate.
-People are happy to work with them but they are disorganised time wasters who don’t complete their own tasks competently.
+People are happy to work with them but they are disorganized time wasters who don’t complete their own tasks competently.